WP_Query Object

 [post_content] =>

-most diverse Congress in history in terms of gender, race, and ethnicity.
-But how does the diversity of age in Congress stack up?
-The average age of the 117th Congress is 59 years old.
+The average age of the 118th Congress is 58 years old, a year younger than the 117th Congress.
 Comparatively, the median age of Americans, according to the most recent census data, is 38 years old.

 The average age of members of Congress has continued to grow older as current members of Congress